vipulkanade/LinkedIn-Backend-Server/README.md

 # LinkedIn Backend Server
-A LinkedIn Backend Server using Node and RabbutMQ messaging system
+A LinkedIn Backend Server using Node and RabbitMQ messaging system

 ## Usage